-If you suspect a blue-green algae bloom, speak to a public health inspector in the Environmental Health Division by contacting Public Health Sudbury & Districts.
+If you suspect a blue-green algae bloom, speak to a public health inspector in the Health Protection Division by contacting Public Health Sudbury & Districts.

 The Ministry of the Environment and Climate Change (MOECC) has confirmed that these waterways have blue-green algae.
 The MOECC collects and tests algae samples and reports the results to Public Health Sudbury & Districts.